eyemana/reactReduxChallenges/README.md

   <li>Challenge #1 complete: authors admin with no Delete button for assigned authors and also mockApi validation.</li>
   <li>Challenge #2 is working.
 Filter courses by author implemented by saving selected authorId (not entire filtered courses array).</li>
   <li>Challenge #3 complete: don't show CourseList when no results.</li>
+  <li>Challenge #4 complete: use Prompt component to prompt user before navigating away from CourseForm.</li>
 </ul>